Kybr-git/DC30-Badge-Challenge-Writeup/README.md

 5) We are given a picture from the movie "The Little Rascals"
 A reference within a reference, "what's the number to 911?" is a reference to an episode of "The IT Crowd" where they change the emergency service number from 999 to 01189998819991197253
 https://www.youtube.com/watch?v=HWc3WY3fuZU&ab_channel=TheITCrowd
-Dialing this number led to a recording of the song "The Final Countdown"
+Dialing this number on the contest area phones led to a recording of the song "The Final Countdown"
 `ANSWER: https://defcon.org/badge/30/urerjrtbntnva/eminor/918000000/thefinalcountdown`

 6) The cipher